 This work was supported by National Institutes of Health Grants U01GM098248 (to G. N. P.), R01 CA84374 (to J. S. T.), and GM094585 (to A. J.) and the National Center for Advancing Translational Sciences (UL1TR000117).

 Singh, Shanteri; Michalska, Karolina; Bigelow, Lance; Endres, Michael; Kharel, Madan K.; Babnigg, Gyorgy; Yennamalli, Ragothaman M.; Bingman, Craig A.; Joachimiak, Andrzej; Thorson, Jon S.; and Phillips, George N. Jr., "Structural Characterization of CalS8, a TDP-α-D-Glucose Dehydrogenase Involved in Calicheamicin Aminodideoxypentose Biosynthesis" (2015).
-Pharmaceutical Research and Innovation Faculty Publications.
+Center for Pharmaceutical Research and Innovation Faculty Publications.
 1.